 Imagine Fatshark released a new goggles even before Orqa could get their FPV.ONE out of the door.
-Well, that might be happening!
-Fatshark just announced their next FPV goggles, the HDO2.
+Well, that is happening!
+18 months after the release of the HDO, Fatshark finally announced their next FPV goggles, the HDO2.

 The Anti-fog fan in Fatshark’s FPV goggles is primitive, so I decided to upgrade mine.
 You’d be able to switch on and off the fan whenever you want, and it supports higher voltage input and adjustable fan speed.

 Can the Fatshark Byte Frost HD FPV system challege the highly praised DJI Digital FPV system?
 While the Byte Frost has some great quality, there are things the DJI does better.
 In this review we will go through the pros and cons of the Byte Frost and how it comes to the DJI.